telerik/blazor-docs/components/panelbar/events.md

     private void ExpandedItemsChanged(IEnumerable<object> expandedItems)
     {
         ExpandedItems = expandedItems;
         // If the value of the ExpandedItems is not set in the event handler, essentially the event will be cancelled.

+        Console.WriteLine($"The ExpandedItemsChanged event fired with {ExpandedItems.Count()} items.");
     }

     public class PanelBarItem